hashgraph/hedera-mirror-node/docs/database/bootstrap.md

 ## Handling Failed Imports

 During the import process, the script generates a file named `bootstrap_tracking.txt`, which logs the status of each file import.
-Each line in this file contains the path and name of a file, followed by its import status: `NOT_STARTED`, `IN_PROGRESS`, `IMPORTED`, or `FAILED_TO_IMPORT`.
+Each line in this file contains the path and name of a file, followed by its import and hash verification status (see [Monitoring and Managing the Import Process](#6-monitoring-and-managing-the-import-process) for status descriptions).

 **Example of `bootstrap_tracking.txt`:**

 ```
-/path/to/db_export/record_file.csv.gz IMPORTED
+/path/to/db_export/record_file.csv.gz IMPORTED HASH_VERIFIED
-/path/to/db_export/transaction/transaction_part_1.csv.gz IMPORTED
+/path/to/db_export/transaction/transaction_part_1.csv.gz IMPORTED HASH_VERIFIED
-/path/to/db_export/transaction/transaction_part_2.csv.gz FAILED_TO_IMPORT
+/path/to/db_export/transaction/transaction_part_2.csv.gz FAILED_TO_IMPORT HASH_FAILED
-/path/to/db_export/account.csv.gz NOT_STARTED
+/path/to/db_export/account.csv.gz NOT_STARTED HASH_UNVERIFIED
 ```

 **Notes on Data Consistency:**